instanas2014/instanas2014.github.io/_posts/2025-06-02-AI-Deployment-AI-Governance-AI-Risk.md

 ---

-### 👥 Operating Model
+### 3. Operating Model

-Define clear roles, responsibilities, and workflows for AI governance execution:
+Define clear roles, responsibilities, organizational structure nd workflows for AI governance execution:
+- **Different operationg model**: Common models include **Centralized**, **Center of Excellence (CoE)**, and **Hub-and-Spoke**.
+The best choice depends on how your business is already structured.
+According to [Conway's Law](https://martinfowler.com/bliki/ConwaysLaw.html), systems tend to reflect the communication structure of the organization that builds them.
+The same applies here—your AI governance model should align with how your teams and business units naturally work together.
+-
 - **Key Roles**:
   - **AI Governance Lead**
   - **Model Owner**